 Students will learn how to craft a message for an intended audience — in this case, the next leader of the United States.

 Note for educators: We encourage students to write their message to the next President in any language.
 All too often, elected leaders overlook the voices of young people.
 This is especially true when young people speak in a language(s) that isn’t English.
-We aim to amplify the words and perspectives of all young people, and we welcome submissions in any language.
-English translations are encouraged, but not required.
+We aim to amplify the words and perspectives of all young people, and encourage expression in any language.

 Prompt from Javier Zamora: